-Students may also be COLLEGE READINESS CLEAR if they qualify for one of the following exemptions:
+Students may be COLLEGE READINESS CLEAR if they qualify for one of the following exemptions:

 - 1. Students with ACT scores with a composite of 23 or higher and individual Math and English scores of no less than 19 are TSI exempt.
 ACT scores can be no more than five (5) years old from the date of test administration. - 2.
-Students with SAT scores with a total score of 1070 or higher and individual math and verbal (CR) scores of 500 or higher are TSI exempt.
+Students with SAT scores with a total score in math and reading of 1070 or higher and individual math and reading scores of 500 or higher are TSI exempt.
 SAT scores can be no more than five (5) years old from the date of test administration. - 3.
 Students can be exempt with appropriate TAKS scores.
 The TAKS test replaced the TAAS test in Texas public high schools.
 Currently, TAKS scores are reviewed annually by the THECB and then exemption standards are set.
-Students should contact a Vernon College counselor for information on using TAKS scores as a TSI exemption. - 4.
+Students should contact a Vernon College counselor for information on using TAKS scores as a TSI exemption.
+The state of Texas is replacing TAKS with End of Course exams.
+There will be an exemption based on End of Course exams scores but those standards have not been set at the publication date of this catalog.
+Please check with any Vernon College Counseling Office for more information. - 4.
 Students who have earned an Associate's or Bachelor's degree from an accredited institution of higher education are TSI exempt.
-Students must submit an official transcript to the Vernon College Office of Admissions/Registrar for official evaluation before an exemption can be granted.

-- 5. Students enrolling in a Vernon College certificate program are TSI exempt.
+Students must submit an official transcript to the Vernon College Office of Admissions/Registrar for official evaluation before an exemption can be granted. - 5.
+Students enrolling in a Vernon College certificate program are TSI exempt.
 Please note: In rare instances, students may enter a certificate program that requires a course that has a TSI prerequisite.
 The student is still responsible for that specific TSI prerequisite for that specific course.
 Vernon College does offer level 2 certificate programs Surgical Technology and Health Information Technology Medical Coding.
 A level 2 certificate program is not exempt from TSI standards.
 Students in these programs must pass all three sections of a TSI placement test (reading, writing, and math) or be noted College Readiness Clear by meeting another listed TSI exemption before enrolling in the program. - 6.
 Students may be exempt with proof of military service.
-If a student believes he/she qualifies for one of the military exemptions listed below, it is the student's responsibility to contact a Vernon College Counseling Office directly and provide the appropriate official documentation to verify the exemption. - A. Students who are serving as active duty members of the U.S. Armed Forces are TSI exempt. - B. Students who are active duty in the Texas National Guard are TSI exempt. - C. Students who are currently members of a reserve component of the U.S. Armed Forces or Texas National Guard and have served for at least three (3) years preceding enrollment are TSI exempt. - D. Students who on or after August 1, 1990, were honorably discharged, retired, or released from active duty as members of the U.S. Armed Forces, Texas National Guard, or reserve components of the U.S. Armed Forces are TSI exempt. - Students who have college level transfer credit from an accredited private or out-of-state college or university are exempt.
+If a student believes he/she qualifies for one of the military exemptions listed below, it is the student's responsibility to contact a Vernon College Counseling Office directly and provide the appropriate official documentation to verify the exemption.

+- A. Students who are serving as active duty members of the U.S. Armed Forces are TSI exempt. - B. Students who are active duty in the Texas National Guard are TSI exempt. - C. Students who are currently members of a reserve component of the U.S. Armed Forces or Texas National Guard and have served for at least three (3) years preceding enrollment are TSI exempt. - D. Students who on or after August 1, 1990, were honorably discharged, retired, or released from active duty as members of the U.S. Armed Forces, Texas National Guard, or reserve components of the U.S. Armed Forces are TSI exempt. - 7.
+Students who have college level transfer credit from an accredited private or out-of-state college or university are exempt.
 Students must submit an official transcript to the Vernon College Office of Admissions/Registrar for official evaluation before an exemption can be granted.